Golgrax/environment/docs/guides/system-environment.md

 ## Overview

-The `SystemEnvironment` class provides a consistent, platform-aware interface for **reading, modifying, and managing system-wide environment variables**.
+The `SystemEnvironment` class provides a consistent, platform-aware interface for reading, modifying, and managing system-wide environment variables.

 It allows administrative-level access to environment configurations, supporting: